 Here is an overview of thermal underwear, along with our favorite brands and products.

 How Thermal Underwear Works

 Thermal Underwear helps keep you warm by using your own body heat.
 By keeping your body heat within a few millimeters of your skin, that heat can produce a warming effect on your body rather than escaping into the air.
 That is why a loose-fitting garment typically feels cooler than a tight-fitting garment.
 The snugness of thermal underwear is important for this process of convection.
 Think of it like a piece of foil placed snugly over a plate of hot food — instead of the food cooling quickly from the air, the foil helps the heat stay trapped allowing the food to stay warm.

 Materials Used in Thermal Underwear

 Wool thermal underwear is perhaps our favorite option on the market today, but it needs to be high-quality wool.
 Lower-quality technically works well, but it can itch.
-High-quality such as merino wool does not itch and has incredible thermal qualities.
+High-quality such as merino wool does not itch and has incredible thermal qualities for underwear, socks, you name it.
 It is amazing that one of the best thermal fabrics that exists today has been around for thousands of years.